atalyaalon/pose-estimation-project/README.md

 6. Run the docker file:
 `sudo docker run --gpus all --shm-size=100gb bestteam/openpifpaf`

+Note: we did not use docker-compose in this stage since docker compose does not suppor NVIDIA GPUs yet - see https://github.com/docker/compose/issues/6691

 7. To find the trained models in the docker:
 `sudo docker exec -it openpifpaf bash` and run inside docker: